kidsneuro-lab/RNA_splice_tool/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cortar is to …
+The goal of cortar is to extract reads at the exon-intron junction from RNA-seq and report the proportion of splicing events across each intron.
+By comparing these values to controls, deviations from normal splicing can be characterised in test samples.

 ## Installation